ejh516/pystachio-smt/doc/contributing.md

 # Contributing to SMT-Python

-If you make changes to SMT-Python, you are free to contribtue them back into the main codebase so that other people can make use of them too.
+If you make changes to SMT-Python, you are free to contribute them back into the main codebase so that other people can make use of them too.
 In order to do this, make your changes to the source code in a new branch and create a pull request to get those changes merged back into the `master` branch.

-## TLDR
+## SYNOPSIS
 ```bash
 $ git clone https://www.github.com/ejh516/smt-python
 $ git checkout -b new-feature-name